MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQualityAnalysis.md

 ms.author: cdmditeam
 ---

-# Water quality analysis in CloudforSustainabilityWaterDataModel(WaterQualityAnalysis)
+# Water quality analysis in Sustainability water (WaterQualityAnalysis)

 Describes the analysis performed to test a water sample for a certain characteristic\.